 Children crossing the Polish-Belarusian border experience a highly militarised zone and numerous reports and firsthand accounts reveal alarming practices of pushbacks.
 Stakeholders interviewed have referred to the pushbacks as a frequent, harmful, unlawful practice that is widely condemned by civil society.
-Polish border patrols, along with military personnel that were brought in as reinforcement, have been implicated in violently forcing individuals, including children, back without consideration for their need for protection.
-Such actions violate both national and EU law, as emphasised by organisations like Human Rights Watch.
-In 2023 alone, there were approximately 2,800 illegal pushbacks, affecting nearly 1,775 individuals, among whom at least 120 were children.35 Activists at the border have described instances of physical and verbal abuse directed at these individuals in order to coerce them into signing documents that waive their right to seek asylum in Poland before being forcibly returned.
+Polish border patrols, along with military personnel that were brought in as reinforcement, have been implicated in violently forcing individuals, including children, back without consideration for their need for protection.33 Such actions violate both national and EU law, as emphasised by organisations like Human Rights Watch.
+In 2023 alone, there were approximately 2,800 illegal pushbacks, affecting nearly 1,775 individuals, among whom at least 120 were children.34 Activists at the border have described instances of physical and verbal abuse directed at these individuals in order to coerce them into signing documents that waive their right to seek asylum in Poland before being forcibly returned.
 These instances of abuse and coercion also extend to children.

-Importantly, the Polish border patrol and military continue the practice of pushbacks of migrants in the Belarusian border, despite knowledge of and numerous reports of extreme violence, including beatings and rape, enacted by Belarusian forces against asylum seekers and migrants who are pushed back, further illustrating the gravity of these pushbacks.
-The gravity of the pushbacks must also be situated against the conditions of the border zone and the adjacent environment.
+Importantly, the Polish border patrol and military continue the practice of pushbacks of migrants in the Belarusian border, despite knowledge of and numerous reports of extreme violence, including beatings and rape, enacted by Belarusian forces against asylum seekers and migrants who are pushed back, further illustrating the gravity of these pushbacks.35 The gravity of the pushbacks must also be to provide aid.
+Even in cases where courts have ruled against pushbacks and ordered access to protection, enforcement remains weak, allowing violations to continue unchecked.

+Despite international legal frameworks designed to protect children in migration, enforcement remains inconsistent, and accountability for human rights violations is largely absent.
+The lack of transparency in border operations, combined with limited independent monitoring, has enabled ongoing abuses.
+In some cases, authorities dismiss complaints of mistreatment, further reinforcing a cycle of impunity situated against the conditions of the border zone and the adjacent environment.
 The journey to this border consists of treacherous terrain, featuring a dense forest, swamp lands and harsh weather conditions, including cold temperatures in the fall and winter months.
-In 2024 alone, 14 deaths near the border were registered by We are Monitoring.
-Whereas between September 2021 and October 2024, the civil society group recorded a total of 87 deaths.
+In 2024 alone, 14 deaths near the border were registered by We are Monitoring.36 Whereas between September 2021 and October 2024, the civil society group recorded a total of 87 deaths.
 However, Polish authorities have not provided adequate humanitarian assistance.
 While there have been instances in which individuals in serious medical condition were referred to hospitals, the ongoing pushbacks and associated violence continue to pose a severe risk to the health and lives of migrants, including children.
 Furthermore, no access to legal aid has been made available, leaving those affected without the means to seek protection through legal channels.
 This gap has been filled by Polish activists, local communities, civil society organisations and humanitarian organisations, alongside medical aid, who operate to provide basic necessities and urgent medical help to migrants traversing this terrain.
 However, these operations have been routinely challenged, and volunteers and workers routinely report experiencing intimidation and verbal abuse by Polish border patrol and military forces.